The Most Popular Types of Natural Woolen Fabrics and the Features of Each Type

 An Angora Rabbit

-Angora wool is the silky white hair of Angora rabbit.
+Angora wool is the silky white hair of the Angora rabbit.
 There are four types of Angora according to The American Rabbit Breeders Association (ARBA): English, French, Giant, and Satin.
 There are many other breeds such as German.
 China produces 90% of Angora wool, where 50 million Angora rabbits growing at a rate of 2,500-3,000 tons per year.
 Also, France, CzechRepublic, Hungary, Argentina, and Chile produce small amounts of Angora.

 Angora wool fiber diameter is around 14-16 microns.
 The first quality Angora wool is taken from the back and upper sides of the rabbit.
 The second quality wool is taken from the neck and the lower sides.
 The third quality is the buttocks and legs.
 Angora wool is very soft, light, absorbs water well and easy to dye.